Tourism: Abkhazia’s informal business sector

-Tourism is one of the largest sources of income in Abkhazia.
+Tourism in Abkhazia, one of the largest sources of income .

 Hotels and tourism complexes are but one side of life that is easily visible.